tomeir2105/my_awesome_app/README.md

   - Docker Pipeline

 6.3 Open New cloud at `http://localhost/manage/cloud/`
-  - Name - as you wish  , ex: docker_agent
+  - Name - as you wish, ex: docker_agent
   - `Docker Host URI` set `unix:///var/run/docker.sock`

+Note: This enables Jenkins to dynamically launch build agents (workers) inside Docker containers on demand, instead of relying on pre-configured static nodes.

 6.4 Open New Item `my_awesome_app` as pipeline type with configurations:
   - `Definition` choose `Pipeline script from SCM`